 - The new 6.7-inch model will have a larger screen than the 6.5-inch iPhone 11 Pro Max (and possibly even larger).

-Apple is also designing a smaller and more affordable version of its HomePod speaker, which will be released earlier this year, and the so-called Apple tags that will allow users to track real-world objects like keys and wallets.
+Apple is also designing a smaller and more affordable version of its HomePod speaker, which will be released earlier this year.
+The so-called Apple tags will allow users to track real-world objects like keys and wallets.
 Prototypes.

 Due to confusion affected by the Coronavirus epidemic, at least 5G iPhones could be released several weeks later than usual.
-However, it is still in the standard spring window, according to people familiar with the launch plans.
+However, according to people familiar with the launch plans, it is still in the standard spring window.
 Apple has not notified suppliers of any significant delays, and its engineers are expected to travel to China in May to finalize product design.

 The next iPhone Pro models will have three cameras on the back, while the lower end phones will have two cameras like the current lineup.
 Apple will add the 3D Leather system to its advanced devices with the iPad Pro in March, launching augmented reality applications.